unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 Before Let's Encrypt, this was accomplished by replying to a verification email sent to an inbox address recorded with the domain registrar (or from a shortlist).

-This is how we obtained certificates in 2015.
+This is the process to obtain certificates in 2015.

-> It was time consuming.
+> It is time consuming.

 ![](./images/globe_ssl_1.png)